Summary

 Statistical Analysis of DES Output

-This is where most beginner simulations fall apart.
-You run the M/M/1 model once, see “avg wait = 22.1 min,” and report it.
-But run it again with a different seed and you might see 28.4.
-Which is right?
+This is the area in which most beginner simulations fail.
+The M/M/1 model is run once, “avg wait = 22.1 min” is observed, and the figure is reported.
+A second run with a different seed may yield 28.4.
+Which is correct?
 Neither.
-They are samples from a random process, and a single sample is nearly useless.
+Both are samples from a random process, and a single sample is essentially useless.

 Replications and Confidence Intervals

-The standard remedy: run N independent replications with different seeds, treat each replication’s mean as one observation, and compute the sample mean and 95% confidence interval.
+The standard remedy is to run N independent replications with different seeds, treat each replication’s mean as one observation, and compute the sample mean and 95% confidence interval.

 import statistics, math